-McFadden A, Renfrew MJ, Atkin K (2012) Does cultural context make a difference to women’s experiences of maternity care?
+McFadden A, Renfrew MJ, Atkin K (2013) Does cultural context make a difference to women’s experiences of maternity care?
 A qualitative study comparing the perspectives of breastfeeding women of Bangladeshi origin and health practitioners.
-Health Expectations doi: 10.1111/j.1369-7625.2012.00770.x
+Health Expectations 2013 Dec;16(4):e124-e135.

 McFadden A, Renfrew MJ, Atkin A (2012) Using qualitative research findings to analyse how breastfeeding public health recommendations can be tailored to meet the needs of women of Bangladeshi origin living in England.
 Journal of Research in Nursing 17(2) p159-178

 Dyson L, Renfrew MJ, McFadden A, McCormick F, Herbert G, Thomas J (2010) Policy and public health recommendations to promote the initiation and duration of breast-feeding in developed country settings.
 Public Health Nutrition 13, 137-144

 Renfrew MJ, Dyson L, Herbert G, McFadden A, McCormick F, Thomas J, Spiby H (2008) Developing evidence-based recommendations in public health --incorporating the views of practitioners, service users and user representatives.
 Health Expectations 11: 3-15.

 Renfrew MJ, McLoughlin M, McFadden A (2008) Cleaning and sterilisation of infant feeding equipment: a systematic review.
 Public Health Nutrition; 11, 1188-1199